Bellman Residual Minimization for Control: Geometry, Stationarity, and Convergence: Control Bellman residual (CBR)

 In this paper, we first consider the control Bellman residual (CBR) objective~\citep{baird1995residual} with linear function approximation (LFA), ${Q_\theta } = \Phi \theta$, and the corresponding CBR objective function

 where $\theta \in {\mathbb R}^m$ is the parameter vector and $T$ is the control Bellman operator~\citep{bertsekas1996neuro} defined as

 Finding a solution that minimizes the above objective function constitutes the most direct and intuitive approach to solving the control Bellman equation (CBE), $Q_\theta = TQ_\theta$.
-However, since the above $f$ is typically non-convex and non-differentiable (due to the max operator), finding its minimizer is generally a challenging problem.
+However, since the above $f$ is typically nonconvex and nondifferentiable (due to the max operator), finding its minimizer is generally a challenging problem.
 Therefore, in this paper we examine the properties of $f$ in greater depth.
-First, we can see that $f$ is a piecewise quadratic function~(\cref{thm:CBR-LFA:piecewise-quadratic}). \begin{proposition} $f$ is piecewise quadratic (so piecewise smooth) and continuous with the polyhedral partition $S_\pi$ of $\mathbb{R}^m$ defined as
+First, we can see that $f$ is a piecewise quadratic function~(\cref{thm:CBR-LFA:piecewise-quadratic}). \begin{proposition} $f$ is piecewise quadratic (so piecewise smooth) and continuous with the finite polyhedral cover $S_\pi$ of $\mathbb{R}^m$ defined as